 Gabriela is passionate about immigrant rights and the injured worker.
 In 2006, she was part of the five-member committee that organized a ‘Day without an Immigrant’ march in Reading, PA, where more than 3,000 people attended and rallied for an immigration reform.
 She continues to help immigrants by representing indigent migrants pro bono.

 Gabby is active with the Berks County Bar Association, where she sits on the Board of Directors and serves as Co-chair of the Minority Law Section.
 The section/committee’s purpose is to promote full and equal participation of minorities in the justice system in general and to identify issues minorities are facing within the judicial system and find solutions for the same.
+Due to her contribution to community and her extensive pro bono work, Gabby was awarded the 2017 Presidential Award of Merit by the Bar Association.

 Supreme Court of Pennsylvania